linpengcheng/PurefunctionPipelineDataflow/README.md

   - Product: Standardized data

-  - Warehouse: data management, sending & receiving
+  - Warehouse: data management, sending & receiving, like MES (Manufacturing Execution System).
     - Notify thread production data by order (production plan) or inventory level
     - Send the data to the thread, if the thread does not exist, create a thread.
     - Fire-and-Forget: Forget after sending the data.